miawinter98/MastoGraph/README.md

 Styling is done with [Bulma](Bulma.io) and [Feather Icons](https://feathericons.com).

-Every referenced library is under MIT License, hence this tools is too bc I like MIT.
+Every referenced library is under MIT License, hence this tools is too bc I like MIT, use this Software for good etc..

+Mastograph is currently running on my Website [mastograph.miawinter.de](https://mastograph.miawinter.de/)

+## Current Features

+- Get a toot from a URL
+- Display toot and all replies to it
+- nest replies beneth each other
+- Hide toot button to collapse a branch
+- Logging in via OAuth2
+- PWA Support

+### Supported types:

+- Standard Post
+- Post with Content Warning
+- Post with Media, inkluding Image, Gif, Video and Audio (audio untested)
+- Post with sensitive Media

 # Missing Features

-- Polls are currently not displayed
+- Posts with Polls are currently not supported
-- Button to hide Profile picutres (Megathread mode)
+- Button to hide Profile pictures (Megathread mode)
 - Better horizontal scrollability (Bulma really doesn't like that one)
 - Maybe: Honor the users "Hide Media by default" setting if they are logged in or make it a setting in the app itself